cjoakim/azure-cosmosdb-java/README.md

 ### Provision a CosmosDB SQL API Account

-- Create a **CosmosDB SQL API Account**
-  - There are several ways to do this; including:
+- Create a **CosmosDB SQL API Account**.
+There are several ways to do this; including:
-    - The Azure Portal UI
-    - PowerShell
-    - az CLI
-    - Bicep
+  - the **Azure Portal UI**, az CLI, ARM/Bicep, Azure DevOps, Terraform, etc..
 - Create a **database** within the account; I use the name **dev**
 - Create a **container** within the account; I use the name **telemetry**
   - use the partition key **/pk**